HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 #### Technical Objectives RFC

 Project Leads MUST review the [Technical Objectives RFC](#technical-architecture-objectives) from the most recent quarter to understand outstanding technical concerns.

-#### DCP User Survey and UX Insights

-User Experience (UX) MUST create a DCP user survey on an annual basis to collect input for the Product Roadmap.
-The audience for the survey are the Users of the DCP.

-UX MUST review the proposed survey with the DCP community and incorporate suggestions as appropriate.

-The survey MUST be announced to the membership of the Human Cell Atlas (through its Registration mailing list) with a minimum of a two week last call for responses.

-At the conclusion, UX MUST summarize insights from the survey and present at the next DCP PM meeting.
-Following a one week review to incorporate feedback, the survey MUST be shared by UX with the membership of the Human Cell Atlas and announced on the *HumanCellAtlas #dcp* slack channel.

-UX MAY also share critical UX Insights from other sources independent of the Survey for consideration by the Project Leads during the creation of the Roadmap.

 #### Roadmap Retrospective